Real-time Updating of Dynamic Social Networks for COVID-19 Vaccination Strategies: Graph-based diffusion modelling and vaccination strategies

-where $S$ denotes the susceptible population size, $I$ denotes the infected people that are not separated from the population.
-The recovered population $R$ represents the patients that not infectious anymore, vaccinated or being quarantined from the population.
-The total number of the population is $N$.
-The parameters $\beta$ and $\gamma$ denote the transmission of the virus infection and the recovery rate, respectively.
-The SIR assumption has been widely adapted to simulate the COVID-19 propagation \cite{COOPER2020},\cite{Wang2020} since reported COVID reinfection cases (e.g \cite{Tillett2021}) are still rare until now.
-The SIR model has also been broadly used in network-based disease simulations through random walk based simulations \cite{Keeling2005}.
-Each node symbolize an individual in the social network, whose status can alter from susceptible to infected (S-I) or infected to recovered (I-R), according to the random walk through temporal edges \cite{Durrett4491}.
+The analysis of the diffusion is conducted using a standard SIR model \cite{anderson1991discussion} with an additional state describing the number of vaccinated people, as shown in Fig.~\ref{fig:network_SIR}.
+For each individual, $S,I,R$ denote the susceptible, the infected and the recovered (patients who are not infectious anymore).
+The SIR assumption has been widely adapted to simulate COVID-19 propagation \cite{COOPER2020,Wang2020,venkatasen2020forecasting} since reported COVID reinfection cases (e.g \cite{Tillett2021}) are still rare compared to the total number of reported cases thus far.
+The SIR model has also been broadly used in network-based disease simulations via random-walk-based simulations \cite{Keeling2005}.
+Each node symbolizes an individual in the social network, whose status can alter from susceptible to infected (S-I), or infected to recovered (I-R), according to the random walk through temporal edges \cite{Durrett4491}.
+The transition from susceptible (S) to vaccinated (L) only takes place when required according to chosen vaccination strategies.
+In contrast to classical disease modelling, since recent research\cite{lopez2021effectiveness} shows that current COVID vaccinations can be significantly less effective when facing new variants (e.g.,B. 1.617.
+2 (Delta)), the L-S and L-I transitions can be activated as shown in Fig.~\ref{fig:network_SIR}.
+More details about the transition probabilities are given in Sect.~\ref{sec: Graph-based vaccination}.
+In view of the fact that until these days the infection probability after vaccination is still unclear, L-S and L-I transitions are not considered in this study.
+Nevertheless, the developed model can easily incorporate these types of transitions when required.